n-frazee/joe_baker_eq/README.md

 ## How to use this code

-To apply this procedure to your system you will need to modify two files in this directory:
+To apply this procedure to your system you will need to modify a file in this directory:

-     run_all.sh (the execution script)
      user.inp (a list of parameters common to all the .tcl scripts)

 Once you have modified these files equilibration can be started with:

      sh run_all.sh

-executed from the command line in this folder.
+followed by command line arguments detailed by executing

+     sh run_all.sh -h

 ## What's going on in the code?